-You can create a Service Directory zone that allows your Google Cloud-based services to query your Service Directory namespace via DNS.
+You can create a Service Directory zone that allows your Google Cloud-based services to query your Service Directory namespace using Cloud DNS.

 These instructions require that you already have a Service Directory namespace in place.
 If you do not, first create a namespace using the procedure in Configuring Service Directory.

-Once you have attached a Service Directory zone to the namespace, all services and endpoints within it become available over DNS on the private network.
+Once you have attached a Service Directory zone to the namespace, all services and endpoints within the namespace become available over DNS on the private network.
 All service and endpoint updates are immediately reflected in their DNS records.
-However, neither service nor endpoint metadata is available over DNS.
+However, the service and the endpoint are not available over DNS.

 You can only associate a Service Directory zone with a namespace when you create the zone.
 A Service Directory zone cannot also be a forwarding zone, a regular private zone, or a public zone.